The House on Mango Street: Challenges and attempted banning

 Despite its high praise in the realm of Latino literature, The House on Mango Street has also received criticism for its sensitive subject matter and has been banned from several school curriculums.
 The American Library Association has listed the book as a "Frequently Challenged Book with Diverse Content".
 For example, in 2012 the St. Helens school board in Oregon removed the book from its middle-school curriculum, expressing "concerns for the social issues presented."
 In response, Katie Van Winkle, a former student at St. Helens, launched a letter-writing campaign on Facebook.
 Her efforts to "save Mango Street" were successful and the St. Helens school board voted to keep The House on Mango Street in its curriculum.

 The House on Mango Street was also one of the 80-plus books that were part of the Tucson Unified School District's K-12 Mexican-American studies curriculum before the program was dismantled under Arizona House Bill 2281.
 This law "forbids classes to advocate the overthrow of the United States, promote racial resentment, or emphasize students' ethnicity rather than their individuality."
 When the Mexican-American Studies program was ended, all the books that were associated with it, including "The House on Mango Street", were removed from the school's curriculum.

 In response, teachers, authors, and activists formed a caravan in the spring of 2012.
 The caravan, called the Librotraficante Project, originated at the Alamo and ended in Tucson.
 Its participants organized workshops and distributed books that had been removed from the curriculum.
-Cisneros herself traveled with the caravan, reading The House on Mango Street and running workshops about Chicano literature.
-She brought numerous copies of the book with her, distributed them, and discussed thematic implications of her novel as well as talked about the book's autobiographical elements.
+Cisneros, herself, traveled with the caravan, reading The House on Mango Street and running workshops about Chicano literature.
+She brought numerous copies of the book with her, distributed them, and discussed thematic implications of her novel, as well as talked about the book's autobiographical elements.

 Publication history

 The House on Mango Street has sold well over 6 million copies and has been translated into over 20 languages.
-For its 25th anniversary in 2008, Mango Street was reissued in a special Anniversary edition.
+For its 25th anniversary in 2008, the book was reissued in a special anniversary edition.